include-what-you-use/include-what-you-use/docs/IWYUMappings.md

 The external mappings can be generated straight into the `gcc.stl.headers.imp` file.

-The built-in C++ mappings, however, are generated into a temporary file `libstdcxx_11.cc`, and can then be pasted into `iwyu_include_picker.cc` to replace the `libstdcpp_include_map` table.
+The internal C++ mappings, however, are generated into a temporary file `libstdcxx_11.cc`, and can then be pasted into `iwyu_include_picker.cc` to replace the `libstdcpp_include_map` table.